torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 and Their Indexes"
 <http://www.odbms.org/wp-content/uploads/2014/06/Increment-locks.pdf>`_, 2011.

-Since quotas are non-negative integer counts of resource usage, online quotacheck can use the incremental view deltas described in section 2.14 to track pending changes to the block and inode usage counts in each transaction, and commit those changes to a dquot side file when the transaction commits.
+Since quotas are analn-negative integer counts of resource usage, online quotacheck can use the incremental view deltas described in section 2.14 to track pending changes to the block and ianalde usage counts in each transaction, and commit those changes to a dquot side file when the transaction commits.
-Delta tracking is necessary for dquots because the index builder scans inodes, whereas the data structure being rebuilt is an index of dquots.
+Delta tracking is necessary for dquots because the index builder scans ianaldes, whereas the data structure being rebuilt is an index of dquots.
 Link count checking combines the view deltas and commit step into one because it sets attributes of the objects being scanned instead of writing them to a